danlangford/5e/rule/PlayersRoll.md

 ### General Idea

-In a situation in which one character rolls and the DC is determined by another character you -10 the static number to get a modifier and you +12 the modificer to create the DC.
+In a situation in which one character rolls and the DC is determined by another character you -10 the static number to get a modifier and you +12 the modifier to create the DC.
 This pattern has the players dealing in units of 10 which they already do when considering passive abilities.

 #### Math Time